JonatanHogild/Ansible_on_management_vm/README.md

 Edit each of these, and set *mgmt* as source. <br>

 ## Conclusion
 Ansible has given us a new perspective on automation, while also being fairly easy to learn.
 Previously, we've done automation through scripting, and while that is still viable in many cases, it also becomes unwieldy in larger environments and when configuring multiple systems.
-Though this project only covers the basics of Ansible, it's enough to show how automation can be applied in complex enterprise environments, and the benefits of infrastructure as code.
+Though this project only covers the basics of Ansible, it's enough to show the benefits of infrastructure as code.

 ## References
 - [SMHI](https://www.smhi.se/en/about-smhi)